dailystory/docs/articles/changelog/2021/january.md

 * Bad null check on automation export
 * Handle click tracking for double opt in email links
 * Bug with image width for emails when set to a fixed width
+* Sory automations by last updated by default

 ## January 27, 2021
 * Handle drag position when screen is scrolled horizontally